Celebrity chef Themba Gwejela goes back to his roots for favourite dishes

 Seafood pasta, lamb chops with a quinoa salad and chicken soup are some of the succulent winter meals to warm you up, according to celebrity chef Themba Gwejela aka Mr. Gwej’s Kitchen.

 Hailing from Peddie in the Eastern Cape, he grew up in a household that enjoyed freshly cooked homemade food.
-His mother and aunt also loved baking.
+His mother enjoyed cooking while his aunt loved baking.

 Despite his passion for cooking from a young age, Gwejela still obtained a degree in media and communication and an honours degree in brand leadership.